Eventyret/RSSA/README.md

 ### Getting the code up and running
 1. Firstly you will need to clone this repository by running the ```git clone https://github.com/Eventyret/FrontEndProject.git``` command
 2. Create an empty file called `api.js` in `js/`
-3. Place this code in and fill in the variables with your API codes
+3. Place this code in and fill in the variables with your API codes and respective urls
 ```javascript
 var apifan = '' // FanArt.tv API KEY
 var apiv = '' // Radarr API KEY